gretahayes19/altus-empire/README.md

 ![GitHub Stars](https://img.shields.io/github/stars/gretahayes19/altus-empire?style=social)

-## Using `Altus Empire`

 Altus Empire's live link https://altusempire.herokuapp.com/#/

 ## Architecture and Technology

 The MERN stack was utilized to create `altus-empire`.
 These include MongoDB Atlas as NoSQL database, Express.js as a framework for Node.js, and React/Redux for state management.
-In addition, Google Maps API allows an embedded interactive map and Amazon Web Services S3 allows for dispensary image storage and display.
+Also, Google Maps API allows an embedded interactive map, and Amazon Web Services S3 allows for dispensary image storage and display.

 ## Main features

 Altus Empire includes an interactive search bar for users to query the dispensary database.
-This is done through setting a local state within a `SearchBar` class and setting functions to update this state accordingly.
+This is done by setting a local state within a `SearchBar` class and setting functions to update this state accordingly.
 When you set the state with `this.setState()` it creates another render of the component.
 This caused the dispensaries to be fetched repeatedly.
 This issue then caused an extra re-render on the map.
-To solve this issue, debounce is utilized to stop calling `this.props.storeKeyWord` for `200 milliseconds`, allowing for improved performance of the `SearchBar` component.
+To solve this issue, debounce is utilized to solve the issue of repeated re-rendering and prevent instant state change.

 ```
 class SearchBar extends React.Component {